PetrosMusicTools/CodeToMidi.v2/README.md

-# CodeToMidi.v2
+CodeToMidi2
-CodeToMidi2 is a user-friendly application designed to let users create MIDI files by providing a sequence of notes and rhythms.
-It is equipped with a variety of features, including an interactive piano roll interface and melody generation from user prompts.
+CodeToMidi2 is a user-friendly application designed to enable users to create MIDI files by providing a sequence of notes and rhythms.
+With an array of features, this application boasts an interactive piano roll interface and a melody generation tool based on user prompts.

-Features:
-Instrument Selection:
+Features

-Choose from a wide range of instruments, from pianos and guitars to exotic instruments like sitars and kalimbas.
+Instrument Selection: Choose from an expansive range of instruments, from classic choices like pianos and guitars to exotic instruments such as sitars and kalimbas.
-Tempo Configuration:

-Set your preferred BPM (Beats Per Minute) to regulate the speed of your melody.
+Tempo Configuration: Define your desired BPM (Beats Per Minute) to set the pace of your melody.
-Filename Entry:

-Customize the name of the generated MIDI file to make it unique to your creation.
+Filename Entry: Personalize the name of your generated MIDI file to distinguish your creation.
-Interactive Piano Roll:

-Draw notes directly onto a piano roll to create your own unique sequences.
+Interactive Piano Roll: Intuitively draw notes onto a piano roll to design your own unique sequences.
-Rhythm Selection:

-Select from predefined rhythms including Whole, Half, Quarter, Eighth, and Sixteenth notes.
+Rhythm Selection: Opt from predefined rhythms, which include Whole, Half, Quarter, Eighth, and Sixteenth notes.
-Generate Melody from Prompt:

-Input a prompt and let the built-in MidiAI generate a melody for you.
+Generate Melody from Prompt: Provide a prompt and let the inbuilt MidiAI craft a melody for you.
-MIDI File Creation:

-Export your creation to a MIDI file with just one click.
+MIDI File Creation: With a single click, export your composition to a MIDI file.

-Error Notifications:
+Error Notifications: Receive clear and concise error notifications for seamless troubleshooting.

-Understand what's going wrong with clear error notifications.
-How to Use:
+How to Use
-Launch the Application:

-Double click the CodeToMidi2.exe to open the program.
+Launch the Application: Double-click the CodeToMidi2.exe to initiate the program.
-Select an Instrument:

-Use the dropdown menu labeled "Choose instrument" to select your preferred instrument.
+Select an Instrument: Navigate to the dropdown menu labeled "Choose instrument" and pick your favored instrument.
-Set the Tempo:

-Enter your desired BPM in the "Enter tempo (bpm):" entry box.
+Set the Tempo: In the "Enter tempo (bpm):" field, input your preferred BPM.
-Enter Filename:

-Customize your MIDI file's name by typing it into the "Enter filename:" entry box.
+Enter Filename: Assign a unique name to your MIDI file by entering it into the "Enter filename:" field.

 Create a Melody:

-Click on the piano roll to place notes.
+Interact with the piano roll to position notes.
-Change the rhythm by selecting from the available rhythm buttons.
+Adjust the rhythm by choosing from the available rhythm buttons.
-Alternatively, click the "Write a Prompt" button and type in a prompt to generate a melody using the built-in MidiAI.
+Alternatively, hit the "Write a Prompt" button and provide a prompt to harness the built-in MidiAI for melody generation.
 Save the MIDI:

-Once satisfied with the melody, click the "Create MIDI" button.
+Upon finalizing the melody, press the "Create MIDI" button.
-Choose a directory to save the MIDI file.
+Designate a directory to store the MIDI file.
-Troubleshooting:
+Troubleshooting

-Any errors will be displayed at the bottom of the application for easy troubleshooting.
+Errors, if any, will be vividly displayed at the application's bottom, facilitating easy troubleshooting.

-Prerequisites:
+Prerequisites
-Ensure you have the required dependencies installed.
-This application uses the mido library, tkinter, and a custom MidiAI module.
-The executable should contain all dependencies, but in case of issues, consider checking the required packages.
+Ensure all necessary dependencies are installed.
+This application utilizes the mido library, tkinter, and a proprietary MidiAI module.
+Although the executable encompasses all dependencies, if issues arise, rechecking the required packages is advised.

-Contributing:
+Contributing
-Contributions, issues, and feature requests are welcome!
-Feel free to check issues page.
+Your contributions, issue reports, and feature requests are invaluable to us!
+Please refer to the issues page for any queries or feedback.

-License:
+License
-Please check the LICENSE file for more details.
+For licensing details, please consult the LICENSE file in this repository.